United Way Staff

 Emily Poff grew up in New Castle, Indiana but came to Bourbonnais in 2011 to attend Olivet Nazarene University, where she earned degrees in Political Science and Nonprofit Management.
 While at Olivet, Emily interned with Riverside Healthcare Foundation, United Way, and participated in an off-campus program in Washington, DC where she interned with the Center for Public Justice.
 Since 2015, Emily has served as the Development Manager at United Way of Kankakee & Iroquois Counties where she fills a variety of roles, all with the purpose of raising funds to support local human service programs.
 This year, she became the chair of Women United, United Way’s new event that engages women on topics of career, life, and leadership through short talks given by key female leaders in Kankakee County.
 Emily loves working for United Way because it provides a great opportunity to engage in cross sector collaborations in order to make a real impact throughout the community.

-In addition to her work at United Way, Emily sits on the Partnership for a Healthy Community: Violence Prevention and Safety committee, as well as the advisory board for Aunt Martha’s Healthy Families program for new teen parents.
-She also serves as a resident director for women at Olivet Nazarene University.
-Emily and Michael attend College Church of the Nazarene and are active volunteers within the youth group.
-They love Kankakee County and are happy to call it home.
+In addition to her work at United Way, Emily sits on the Partnership for a Healthy Community: Violence Prevention and Safety committee, the advisory board for Aunt Martha’s Healthy Families program for new teen parents, the Child Health Committee for the Partnership for a Healthier Community, as well as the planning committee for the Kankakee County Volunteer Recognition Luncheon.
+Emily and her husband, Michael, attend College Church of the Nazarene and are active volunteers within the children's ministry.
+They love Kankakee County and are proud to call it home.

 Emily’s favorite quote: “Never doubt that a small group of thoughtful committed citizens can change the world.
 Indeed, it is the only thing that ever has.” –Margaret Mead